 A contra account is a ledger account used to hold an ancillary balance of a major income statement or balance sheet item.
 Most often the balance of the contra account is exactly opposite to the balance of the associated parent account.

-In an accounting system, ledger accounts are designed to contain similar classes of transactions.
-But for presentation purposes it is sometimes necessary to show net balance of two accounts.
-For example, there need to be separate accounts to hold the actual cost of property, plant and equipment and related accumulated depreciation.
-If we record depreciation related adjustments in the cost accounts we will lose key information about the original cost of the assets and accumulated depreciation.
+In an accounting system, ledger accounts are designed to contain only similar transactions and/or balances.
+A separate account is needed whenever the nature of transactions changes.
+It is because clubbing together dissimilar transactions impedes any analysis.
+For example, we need separate accounts to hold the actual cost of property, plant and equipment (PPE) and related accumulated depreciation.
+If we record depreciation expense in the cost accounts directly, we will lose key information about the original cost of the assets and accumulated depreciation.
 To avoid this loss of important data, we record actual cost and depreciation in separate ledger accounts.
-However, it will be meaningless to show the property plant and equipment cost account and the related accumulated depreciation account separately on the balance sheet.
-We need to show the net book value of the property plant and equipment which equals the cost of PPE offset by related accumulated depreciation which is a contra account.

 For the purpose of presentation on primary financial statements, we are often concerned only with the net figure of two similar classes/balances which we determine by subtracting one account from the another.
 For example, it is not very useful to show the PPE cost account and the related accumulated depreciation account separately on the balance sheet.
 We are better off subtracting the accumulated depreciation account (the contra account) from PPE cost account (the parent account) to arrive at the net balance of the PPE.

 Typical examples of contra-accounts include provision for bad debts, accumulated depreciation, accumulated impairment losses, sales discounts, sales returns, etc.

 As evident from the table below, each contra account has a parent account whose normal balance is often exactly opposite of the normal balance of the relevant contra account.